o-P-o/disagree/README.md

 ## Documentation

-### **disagree.BiDisagreements(df, labels)**
+### **disagree.BiDisagreements(df)**

 `BiDisagreements` class is primarily there for you to visualise the disagreements in the form of a matrix, but has some other small functionalities.

-There are some quite strict requirements with regards to the parameters here.
-(See usage example in notebooks or top of source code.)
+Main things to note:

 * `df`: Pandas DataFrame containing annotator labels
-  * ***Rows***: Instances of the data that is labelled
+  * ***Rows***: Instances of the data that are labelled
   * ***Columns***: Annotators
   * Element [i, j] is annotator j's label for data instance i.
-  * Entries must be integers, floats, or pandas nan values
+  * Entries can be integers, floats, strings, or NaN/None values.
-  * The lowest label must be 0.
-E.g. if your labels are 1-5, convert them to 0-4.

-* `labels`: list containing possible labels
-  * Must be from 0 to the maximum label.
-If your labels are words then please convert them to corresponding integers.
-  * Example: If the labels are [male, female, trans], you must convert to [0, 1, 2]

 * **Attributes**:
   * **`agreements_summary()`**
     * This will print out statistics on the number of instances with no disagreements, the number of bidisagreements, the number of tridisagreements, and the number of instances with worse cases (i.e. 3+ disagreements).
   * **`agreements_matrix()`**
     * This will return a matrix of bidisagreements.
 Do with this what you will!
 The intention is that you use something like matplotlib to visualise them properly.
     * Element $(i, j)$ is the number of times there is a bidisagreement involving label $i$ and label $j$.

-### **disagree.metrics.Metrics(df, labels)**
+### **disagree.metrics.Metrics(df)**

 This module gives you access to a number of metrics typically used for annotation disagreement statistics.

-See above for df and labels args.
+See above for df arg.
+The following are the statistical attributes (in order of simplicity):

 * **Attributes**:
   * **`joint_probability(ann1, ann2)`**
     * Parameter: ann1, string, name of one of the annotators from the DataFrame columns
     * Parameter: ann2, string, name of one of the annotators from the DataFrame columns
     * This gives the join probability of agreement between ann1 and ann2.
-You should probably not use this measure for academic purposes, but is here for completion.
+You should probably not use this measure for academic purposes, but is here for completeness.

   * **`cohens_kappa(ann1, ann2)`**:
     * Parameter: ann1, string, name of one of the annotators from the DataFrame columns
     * Parameter: ann2, string, name of one of the annotators from the DataFrame columns

   * **`fliess_kappa()`**
-    * No args
+    * No args.
+(This is a multi-annotator statistical measure.)

   * **`correlation(ann1, ann2, measure="pearson")`**
     * Parameter: ann1, string, name of one of the annotators from the DataFrame columns